-In the previous article, we talked about user stories.
-But there are four main types of items that will be populating your product backlog.
-So what is a task in the backlog?
+In the previous chapter, we talked about user stories, but there are four main types of items that will be populating your product backlog.
+So what does a task in the backlog represent?

-Backlog tasks are classified into user stories, bugs, refactoring and knowledge acquisition.
-Let’s see what each of them represents and how to define and prioritize them.
+Backlog tasks are classified into user stories, bugs, refactoring, and knowledge acquisition.
+Let’s dive into each of the four categories and learn how to define and prioritize them.

-The majority of your backlog tasks will be in the form of user stories, and they are also the most important items in your backlog.
+The majority of your backlog tasks will be in the form of user stories, which are the most important items in your backlog.
 As we already said, user stories are units of development that describe product functionalities from the users’ perspective.

-Aside from this definition, a user story needs to include the acceptance criteria, which represents the conditions that need to be met for the story to be considered as completed.
+Aside from this definition, a user story needs to include the acceptance criteria, which represents the conditions that need to be met for the story to be considered complete.

-Bugs are the errors in the code discovered during peer review or testing.
-They will end up in your backlog most likely after the users report them to your team or if your team notices them.
+Bugs are errors in the code discovered during peer review or testing.
+A bug will end up in your backlog most likely after it gets reported by a user or noticed by someone on your team.

-Bugs will usually be high-priority items in your product backlog, however, they should also be discussed just like all other backlog items during the backlog refinement and weekly Scrum meetings.
+Bugs will usually be high-priority items in your product backlog.
+However, they should be discussed just like other backlog items during the backlog refinement and weekly Scrum meetings.

 Refactoring is the process of restructuring existing code without changing the external behavior of the software.
 This results in better code readability and lower complexity, which makes the code much easier to work with and build upon.